A locally preferred structure characterises all dynamical regimes of a supercooled liquid: Abstract

 \section{Abstract}

 Recent experimental results suggest that metallic liquids universally exhibit a high-temperature dynamical crossover, which is correlated with the glass transition temperature ($T_{g}$).
 We demonstrate, using molecular dynamics results for $\mathrm{Cu_{64}Zr_{36}}$, that this temperature, $T_{A} \approx 2 \times T_{g}$, is linked with cooperative atomic rearrangements that produce domains of connected icosahedra.
-Supercooling to a new characteristic temperature, $T_{D}$, is shown to produce higher-order cooperative rearrangements amongst connected icosahedra, leading to large-scale domain fluctuations and the onset of glassy dynamics.
+Supercooling to a new characteristic temperature, $T_{D}$, is shown to produce higher-order cooperative rearrangements amongst connected icosahedra, which manifests as the formation of large Zr-rich connected domains that possess macroscopic proportions of the liquid's icosahedra.
+This coincides with the decoupling of atomic diffusivities, large-scale domain fluctuations, and the onset of glassy dynamics in the liquid.
 These extensive domains then abruptly stabilize above $T_{g}$ and eventually percolate before the glass is formed.
 All characteristic temperatures ($T_{A}$, $T_{D}$ and $T_{g}$) are thus connected by successive manifestations of the structural cooperativity that begins at $T_{A}$.